 Once you’ve got access to this template, you can apply one of 16 pre-designed site ‘styles’ to it — these are essentially just different color and font combinations for your Square store.

 The way store themes work in Shopify is more similar to those of other ecommerce platforms.

 Another key difference when it comes to themes is the way that Shopify lets you pay to access premium templates.
-If you opt for one of these, you’ll face a one-time cost of between $170 to $380, depending on the theme involved.
+These cost between $140 to $400, depending on the theme involved.

 The only drawback with the greater choice offered by Shopify in the template department is that choosing from a larger range of themes can be a fairly time-consuming process.
 However, the Shopify theme store comes equipped with a useful set of filters that can speed things up.
 These let you narrow down the themes on offer by price, industry category, catalog size and features.

-Square’s templates are highly functional and professional in appearance — they features clear section layouts and generous spacing that lets content breathe on the page.
+Square’s ‘site styles’ boast good aesthetics — when applying them, you can expect clear section layouts and generous spacing that lets content breathe on the page.